Lucas (2021 film)

 Lucas is a 2021 Spanish thriller drama film directed by Àlex Montoya which stars Jorge Motos as the title character.

 Plot

-In the wake of the death of his father, Lucas, a teenager, accepts an offer to cede own photographs to Álvaro in exchange for money.
-The latter, an adult man, wants to used them to contact with reportedly "young girls" in social media by means of catfishing.
+In the wake of the death of his father, Lucas, a teenager, accepts an offer to cede his own photographs to Álvaro in exchange for money.
+The latter, an adult man, wants to use them to contact with reportedly "young girls" in social media by means of catfishing.

 Cast

 Production

 Lucas is based on the short film of the same name directed by Àlex Montoya and shot in 2012.
 The film was produced by Raw Pictures and Telespan 2000, with the participation of the Institut Valencià de Cultura (IVC), RTVE and À Punt Media.
 It was shot in locations of the province of Valencia, including Valencia, El Palmar and La Albufera.

 Release

-The film opened the Zonazine section of the Málaga Spanish Film Festival (FMCE) in June 2021.
+The film opened the Zonazine section of the Málaga Spanish Film Festival in June 2021.
 Distributed by Begin Again, it was theatrically released in Spain on 25 June 2021.